simgrid/simgrid/docs/source/Models.rst

 Parallel tasks (L07)
 ********************

-This model is rather distinct from the other LMM models because it uses another objective function called *bottleneck*.
+This model is rather different from the other LMM models because it uses another objective function, which is called *bottleneck*.
-This is because this model is intended to be used for parallel tasks that are actions mixing flops and bytes while the Max-Min objective function requires that all variables are expressed using the same unit.
-This is also why in reality, we have one LMM system per resource kind in the simulation, but the idea remains similar.
+This is because this model is intended to be used for parallel tasks, that is sets of actions that mix flops and bytes, while the
+Max-Min objective function requires that all variables be expressed using the same unit (which is why in the implementation we have one LMM system per resource kind).

 Use the :ref:`relevant configuration <options_model_select>` to select this model in your simulation.